 In the film, Private Henry Hook (James Booth) is placed under arrest for insubordination.
 He is seen lounging around in the shade and trying to pilfer free booze as his comrades prepare for battle in the stifling heat.
 In reality, Private Hook was an exemplary soldier and teetotal, who was also awarded the Victoria Cross for his gallantry.
 Hook’s daughter walked out of the film’s premiere in disgust at this inaccurate portrayal.

-6. 11 British soldiers were given a Victoria Cross; 12 were nominated
+6. Eleven British soldiers were given a Victoria Cross; Twelve had been nominated

 Colour Sergeant Frank Bourne (played by Nigel Green in the film), requested a commission rather than the Victoria Cross.
 He was duly granted this wish and went on to become a Lieutenant Colonel.
 When he died in 1945, he was the last surviving British soldier from the battle.